KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Input-Article.md

-# Text Input
+# Input

-This article describes the KeyboardKit text input engine.
+This article describes the KeyboardKit input engine.

 @Metadata {